Aubagio (Teriflunomide): Facts & FAQs

 What Is Aubagio Used For?

-Aubagio (Teriflunomide) treats certain forms of Multiple Sclerosis (MS).
-The National Multiple Sclerosis Society provides comprehensive information about MS treatment options.
+Aubagio (Teriflunomide) treats relapsing forms of Multiple Sclerosis (MS) in adults.
+The National Multiple Sclerosis Society provides comprehensive information about MS treatment categories and how oral disease-modifying therapies like Aubagio fit into treatment plans.
 Specifically, doctors prescribe Aubagio for:

 Relapsing-Remitting Multiple Sclerosis (RRMS): Aubagio reduces the frequency of relapses and delays the progression of physical disability in adults with relapsing forms of MS.